MicrosoftDocs/architecture-center/docs/ai-ml/guide/genaiops-for-mlops.md

 - Configuration of your search index
 - What searches to perform (vector, full text, hybrid, and so on)

 As discussed in [DataOps](#dataops), reproducibility and data versioning are key to experimentation.
-A good experimentation framework enables you to store inputs, such as changes to hyperparameters or prompts, along with outputs to be used when [evaluating the experiment](#evaluation-and-experimentation).
+A good experimentation framework enables you to store inputs, such as changes to hyperparameters or prompts, along with outputs to be used when you [evaluate the experiment](#evaluation-and-experimentation).

 As in your existing MLOps environment, you can take advantage of frameworks like Azure Machine Learning pipelines.
 Azure Machine Learning pipelines have features that support indexing by integrating with vector stores like AI Search.
-Your GenAIOps environment can take advantage of these features of pipelines and combine them with prompt flow features that manage prompt engineering and custom preprocessing logic.
+Your GenAIOps environment can take advantage of these pipeline features and combine them with prompt flow features that manage prompt engineering and custom preprocessing logic.

 ### Evaluation and experimentation